TJetka/SLEMI/README.md

-# CapacityLogReg
+# Statistical Learning based Estimation of Mutual Information (SLEMI)

-The package CapacityLogReg is designed to estimate channel capacity between finite state input and multidimensional output from experimental data.
+The R package SLEMI is designed to estimate channel capacity between finite state input and multidimensional output from experimental data.
 For efficient computations, it uses iterative algorithm based on logistic regression.
 The core function `capacity_logreg_main()` is the basic interface to all functionalities provided in the package.
-A comprehensive documentation is available on [github.io](https://github.io/) and in directory [`docs/CapacityLogReg_documentation.pdf`](https://github.com/TJetka/LogRegCapacity/blob/master/docs/CapacityLogReg_documentation.pdf).
+A comprehensive documentation is available on [github.io](https://github.io/) and in directory [`docs/SLEMI_documentation.pdf`](https://github.com/TJetka/LogRegCapacity/blob/master/docs/SLEMI_documentation.pdf).

 ## Setup

 ### Requirements - Hardware
-  + A 32 or 64 bit OS (recommended: 64bit)
+  + A 32 or 64 bit processor (recommended: 64bit)
-  + 1GHz processor (recommended: multicore for comprehesive analysis)
+  + 1GHz processor (recommended: multicore for a comprehensive analysis)
-  + 1GB MB RAM (recommended: 2GB+, depends on the size of experimental data)
+  + 2GB MB RAM (recommended: 4GB+, depends on the size of experimental data)

 ### Requirements - Software
-The main requirement is the installation of the R environment (version: >= 3.2), which can be obtained from [R project webstie](https://www.r-project.org).
-The use of a dedicated IDE, e.g. [RStudio](https://www.rstudio.com) is recommended.
+The main software requirement is the installation of the R environment (version: >= 3.2), which can be downloaded from [R project webstie](https://www.r-project.org) and is distributed for all common operating systems.
+We tested the package in R environment installed on Windows 7, 10; Mac OS X 10.11 - 10.13 and Ubuntu 18.04 with no significant differences in the performance.
+The use of a dedicated Integrated development environment (IDE), e.g. [RStudio](https://www.rstudio.com) is recommended.

-Apart from base installation of R, CapacityLogReg requires following packages:
+Apart from base installation of R, SLEMI requires following packages:

+1. for instalation

+  + devtools

-1. for estimation
+2. for estimation

   + e1071
+  + Hmisc
   + nnet
   + glmnet
-  + mvtnorm
   + caret
   + doParallel (if parallel computation are needed)

-2. for visualisation
+3. for visualisation

   + ggplot2
   + ggthemes
   + gridExtra
+  + corrplot

-3. data handling
+4. for data handling

   + reshape2
   + stringr
   + plyr